 Guizhou is a multi-minority province in southwest mainland China.
-It is surrounded by Sichuan Province to the north, the Guangxi Zhuang Autonomous Region to the south, Yunnan Province to the west, and Hunan Province to the east.
+It is land-locked, hemmed in by Sichuan Province to the north, the Guangxi Zhuang Autonomous Region to the south, Yunnan Province to the west, and Hunan Province to the east.

 Zhijindong Cave is another highlight of Guizhou.
 It is well-known for its massive scale, stone pagodas, and large number of stalactites and stalagmites.
-There are more than 50 types of Karst topography in the cave, and it is boasted as the "Museum of Karst Topography".
+There are more than 50 types of Karst topography in the cave, and it is renowned as the "Museum of Karst Topography".

-Kaili is one of the most popular destinations in Guizhou.
-It is where most minorities gather and the area attracts a large number of foreigners from all over the world.
-At Kaili, one can see elders weaving with old wooden looms, making paper with the oldest technology, tasting homemade wine made by minorities, and joining in local festivals or special events, such as Lusheng dancing, Miao, and Dong New Year.
-With all of this, you will feel like staying longer to experience the purity of their lives.
+In Kaili, you can make paper with the original technology, observe women weaving with old wooden looms, taste homemade wine made by minorities, or join in local festivals and special events, such as Lusheng dancing, Miao and Dong New Year.
+With all of this, you will feel like staying longer to experience the diversity of the people’s lives.